 Understandably, drivers flock to such positions.
 Large trucking companies are making efforts to retain experienced workers and keep them from transitioning to other trucking jobs, as it costs them valuable labor.
 There’s a chance this backswing may reduce the popularity of independent contracting.
 There’s also a chance that the push to turn employees into contractors will remain a clever strategy.
 For the time being, some companies are still saving money with this clever strategy.

-One thing is for certain, as freight transporation continues to evolve, the industry, and truck drivers in general, will have opportunities to find job security for the forseeable future regardless of competition.
+One thing is for certain, as freight transportation continues to evolve, the industry, and truck drivers in general, will have opportunities to find job security for the foreseeable future regardless of competition.

 Trucking Jobs | CDLjobs.com